weaveworks/weave-gitops-private/docs/adrs/0013-pipelines-promotions.md

 As [discussed in RFC](../rfcs/0003-pipelines-promotion/README.md) four alternatives were discussed:

-- weave gitops
+- weave gitops backend
 - pipelines controller
 - weave gitops + pipeline controller  + promotion executor
-- new service
+- promotions service

 The `pipeline controller` solution has been chosen over its alternatives (see alternatives section) due to